-It was because of what Randy survived as a teenager: ongoing molestation by the pastor who led the youth group at the church his mother insisted he attend every Sunday.
+It was because of what Randy survived as a teenager: ongoing molestation and abuse by the pastor who led the youth group at the church his mother insisted he attend every Sunday.

 These were two of the stories at this evening’s The Hearth, which takes place once a season in Ashland, Oregon.

-Modeled after The Moth in New York City, it is led by Mark Yaconelli, an internationally known storyteller.
+Modeled after The Moth in New York City, The Hearth is led by Mark Yaconelli, an internationally known storyteller.

 Mark started the series because, though he lectures and holds workshops throughout the United States and abroad, he realized he wanted to do something in his own community.

 The Hearth requests a $10 donation at the door, which goes to a different charity each month.

 This month’s charity was the Maslow Project, a drop-in center for homeless teens in Medford.